What is Hyper-V cluster shared volume

 7. Click the newly Hard Drive in SCSI Controller and click Advanced Features >> Enable virtual hard disk sharing.

-Now you have created the shard virtual hard disk that can be added into the CSV to achieve Hyper-V shared storage.
+Now you have created Hyper-V shard virtual disk that can be added into the CSV to achieve Hyper-V shared storage.

 Step 2.
 Configure Hyper-V cluster shard volume